 Here are some examples of shiny objects:

-And as every actor who has done these things can attest to, nothing life-altering happens after you get that shiny object.
+Every actor who has done these things can agree that nothing life-altering happens after you get that shiny object.

 1. “People might get annoyed at me because I tried to get something I shouldn’t have.”

-2. “If I’m actually given the opportunity I tried to get, I might mess it up.”
+2. “If I’m given the opportunity I tried to get, I might mess it up.”

 As Tim Ferris says in The 4 Hour Workweek, “What we fear doing most is usually what we most need to do.”